 Sural nerve grafting is performed under general anesthesia.
-The patient is positioned in the supine position.
+The patient is placed in the supine position.
 A two-team approach is possible in most cases.
 Nerve harvesting may be performed under tourniquet control to minimize bleeding during surgery, although this is not mandatory.
 Optical magnification with 2.5x loupes is an option during the procedure.

 The standard preparation is performed with a 10% povidone-iodine solution circumferentially from the foot to the level of the knee in the selected donor leg.
 Drapes are positioned so that the lateral aspect of the leg is accessible and the leg is mobile.
 The knee is usually flexed, and a rolled surgical towel is placed under the midfoot to maintain its position during the harvest.

 A 2 cm transverse skin incision is made 1 to 2 cm posterior and 1 to 2 cm superior to the lateral malleolus.
 Blunt dissection then proceeds down to the subcutaneous fat.
 The lesser saphenous vein is usually encountered at this point, with the sural nerve lying deep and slightly anterior to it.
 The muscular fascia that underlies the nerve marks the floor of the dissection.
-It is important to identify and isolate these two structures before significant manipulation occurs, as this will collapse the vein lumen and make differentiating the vein and nerve challenges.
+It is important to identify and isolate these two structures before significant manipulation occurs, as this will collapse the vein lumen and make visually differentiating the vein and nerve challenging.
 After the vein is identified, it can be marked with a vessel loop and retracted anteriorly to improve the exposure of the nerve.